SecureHandshake/HandshakeApp/README.md

 * NetBeans IDE: Version 8
 * Maven (Default wth NetBeans)

+All other and any future dependencies will be handled by Maven

 **Note:** NetBeans IDE is required only beacuse of the GUI code.
 If contributing to non GUI code, any IDE with maven support will do.